susy-bakaa/LCSoundTool/README.md

 ## Whether or not to use the networking built into this plugin.
 If set to true everyone in the lobby needs LCSoundTool installed and networking enabled to join.
 # Setting type: Boolean
 # Default value: false
-EnableNetworking = true
+EnableNetworking = false

 ## Whether or not to sync the default Unity randomization seed with all clients.
 For this feature, networking has to be set to true.
 Will send the UnityEngine.Random.seed from the host to all clients automatically upon loading a networked scene.
 # Setting type: Boolean
 # Default value: false
-SyncUnityRandomSeed = true
+SyncUnityRandomSeed = false

 ## How long to wait between checks for new playOnAwake AudioSources.
 Runs the same patching that is done when each scene is loaded with this delay between each run.
 DO NOT set too low or high.
 Anything below 10 or above 600 can cause issues.
 This time is in seconds.
 Set to 0 to disable rerunning the patch, but be warned that this might break runtime initialized playOnAwake AudioSources.
 # Setting type: Single
 # Default value: 90
 NewPlayOnAwakePatchRepeatDelay = 90

+[Logging]

+## Whether or not to print additional information logs created by this mod by default.
+If set to false, informational logs may be toggled on any time with LeftAlt + F5.
+# Setting type: Boolean
+# Default value: false
+PrintInfoByDefault = false
 ```

 ## Known Issues

-- Currently should be none :)
+- Currently should be mostly none :)
+- Some small bugs and edge cases can be found here and there, just let me know when you find one!